bcgodfrey91/perpro/docs/personal-projects/portfolio.md

 - Copy templates you like from sites like SquareSpace or WordPress
 - Go crazy and build whatever you want

 There's no right answer about how to build a portfolio, therefore, there's no set instructions for this project.
-Take your time with planning, outline what you want to create and the story you want to tell about yourself, and then go and build yourself a (responsive) site that shows off all of your development chops.
+Take your time with planning, outline what you want to create and the story you want to tell about yourself, build yourself a site that shows off all of your development chops, and then deploy it for the world to see!

+**Learning opportunities:**
+- Building a responsive website
+- Deploying a project